tighten/jigsaw-site/source/docs/building-and-previewing.md

 _(If you haven't already, you'll need to run `npm install` before running `npm run watch`.)_

 Browsersync will automatically open a new browser tab and reload the page every time you make a change.
 Very helpful for previewing your changes quickly!

+Browsersync is only included in the [starter template](/docs/starter-templates) Jigsaw installation.
+If you are using the default Jigsaw installation, you will need to add it yourself.